 Baja California is the land of boulders, boojum trees, beautiful beaches, and historic missions.

-On this page, find travel details such as maps, photos, links, as well as Baja California history, books, and more >>>
+Here you can find travel details, such as maps, photos, links, Baja California history, books about the peninsula, videos, and more >>>

 Going to San Juan de Dios, 2017.